The 14 Best Things to Do in Anacortes for a Weekend Trip

-What draws most travelers to Anacortes is access to the great outdoors.
+What draws most travelers to the Anacortes area is access to the great outdoors.
 As you’ve already read, there are some great outdoor activities to enjoy.
 Here’s how I’d spend a day exploring the outdoors near Anacortes.

 I would start in the morning with kayaking on Burrows Bay.
 The water will likely be calmer in the morning than afternoon, which is good for folks like me who get queasy.
 Kayaking is a good way to get your heart pumping and get your morning workout in.

 In the afternoon, head to Washington Park for some more light hiking and driving the loop.
-End the day by watching sunset atop Cap Sante.
+End the day by watching the sunset atop Cap Sante.
 (I also went stargazing up on Cap Sante, which was pretty decent!)

 Day 3: A Maritime Day on the Water

 Start the morning by boarding a whale watching boat!
 As part of the San Juan Islands, Fidalgo Island is surrounded by waterways that whales are frequently seen in – including the resident orcas of the San Juans.
 In certain months, you might also see gray whales on their migration.
 Otherwise, look for Orcas, humpback whales, and minke whales on a 3-4 hour tour guide.

 Here are a few of the tour operators that offer whale watching tours in Anacortes: